IBM-Cloud/redli/README.md

   [<commands>]  Redis commands and values
 ```

-* `URI`  URI to connect To.
-It follow the format of [the provisional IANA spec for Redis URLs](https://www.iana.org/assignments/uri-schemes/prov/redis), but with the option to denote a TLS secured connection with the protocol rediss:.
+* `URI`  URI to connect to.
+It follows the format of [the provisional IANA spec for Redis URLs](https://www.iana.org/assignments/uri-schemes/prov/redis), but with the option to denote a TLS secured connection with the protocol rediss:.

 e.g. `INFO KEYSPACE`